Check disk-smart

 [--test TEST]

-querying and controlling SMART (Self-Monitoring, Analysis, and Reporting
+Queries SMART (Self-Monitoring, Analysis, and Reporting Technology) data from

 -h, --help show this help message and exit